One Shot (2021 film)

-One Shot is a 2021 British action thriller film directed by James Nunn and starring Scott Adkins, Ashley Greene Khoury and Ryan Phillippe.
+One Shot is a 2021 British-American action thriller film directed by James Nunn and starring Scott Adkins, Ashley Greene Khoury and Ryan Phillippe.
 The film follows a Navy SEAL squad conducting a transport mission of a prisoner while dealing with insurgents who are after the same prisoner.
+It is notable for having been edited to appear as if shot in a single, continuous take.
 One Shot was released by Screen Media Films in theaters and on VOD on November 5, 2021.
 It garnered mixed reviews from critics.

 Synopsis

 An elite squad of Navy SEALs, on a covert mission to transport a prisoner off a CIA black site island prison, are trapped when insurgents attack while trying to rescue the same prisoner.